Recasting Experimental Constraints on Relativistic Magnetic Monopoles: Monopole acceleration in Cosmic Magnetic Fields

 \section{Monopole acceleration in Cosmic Magnetic Fields}

-The acceleration of MMs in GMFs and IGMFs was evaluated in our previous work~\cite{Perri:2023ncd}, by considering the MMs to random walk through cells of coherent fields, with the size of the cells set to the field's coherence length.
-We start by briefly reviewing the results.
+The acceleration of MMs in GMFs and IGMFs was evaluated in our previous work~\cite{Perri:2023ncd}.
+There we modeled the MM dynamics as a random walk through cells of uniform magnetic field, while setting the size of the individual cells to the field's coherence length.
+We start by briefly reviewing the results.\footnote{The random walk through the magnetic field cells gives rise to a variance of the MMs' velocity, which however is tiny as long as the total MM number is much greater than unity.
+(See Appendix of \cite{Kobayashi:2023ryr}; $v_{\ro{I}}$ and $v_{\ro{G}}$ we introduce below are derived using the second line of their Eq.~(A15).)
+We thus focus on the MMs' mean velocity in this paper. }